Alexian123/dotfiles/README.md

 To update, run 'cd  ~/Source/personal/dotfiles && git pull'.<br><br>

 You may also need to use different keyboard layouts, so modify the gxkb config file (~/Source/personal/dotfiles/gxkb/gxkb.cfg).
+Don't forget to set your wallpaper with nitrogen.
+You can find some pre-installed wallpapers in ~/Pictures/wallpapers.